How Noise Benefits AI-generated Image Detection

-As generative model technology continues to advance rapidly, ensuring the accurate identification of synthetic images has become increasingly critical.
-Much research has been devoted to AI-generated image detection.
-Many methods are dedicated to \textbf{extracting task-invariant representations} to improve the generalization ability of the model, including frequency-domain analysis \cite{qian2020thinking,luo2021generalizing,tan2024frequency,yan2025generalizable}, local pixel differences \cite{chen2020manipulated,tan2024rethinking,zheng2024breaking}, gradient patterns \cite{tan2023learning}, reconstruction errors \cite{wang2023dire,cazenavette2024fakeinversion,chu2025fire,chen2025dual}, and contrastive learning \cite{liang2025transfer}.
+\textbf{Invariance Learning.} Many methods are dedicated to extracting task-invariant representations to improve the generalization ability of the model, including frequency-domain analysis \cite{qian2020thinking,luo2021generalizing,tan2024frequency,yan2026dual}, local pixel differences \cite{chen2020manipulated,cavia2024real,tan2024rethinking,zheng2024breaking}, gradient patterns \cite{tan2023learning}, reconstruction errors \cite{wang2023dire,cazenavette2024fakeinversion,chu2025fire}, and contrastive learning \cite{liang2025transfer}.
 For instance, FreqNet \cite{tan2024frequency} utilizes the Fast Fourier Transform (FFT) to extract global high-frequency information; LGrad \cite{tan2023learning} leverages gradients from pretrained CNNs to reveal universal forgery traces; DIRE \cite{wang2023dire} extracts the reconstruction error of the image over a pre-trained diffusion model as the artifact of diffusion-based images; NTF \cite{liang2025transfer} significantly improves the generalization ability of forged image detection by utilizing natural trace representation learning and soft contrastive learning for pre-training.
-In addition, benefiting from large-scale pre-training, many recent methods have begun to \textbf{leverage vision–language models (VLMs)} (such as CLIP \cite{radford2021learning}) for AI-generated image detection, including feature-based \cite{ojha2023towards,koutlis2024leveraging,zhang2025towards} and fine-tuning-based \cite{liu2024forgery,yan2024orthogonal,tan2025c2p,yan2025ns} methods.
+In addition, benefiting from large-scale pre-training, many recent methods have begun to leverage vision–language models (VLMs) (such as CLIP \cite{radford2021learning}) for AI-generated image detection, including feature-based \cite{ojha2023towards,koutlis2024leveraging,zhang2025towards} and fine-tuning-based \cite{liu2024forgery,yan2024orthogonal,tan2025c2p,yan2025ns} methods.
 To illustrate, UnivFD \cite{ojha2023towards} directly freezes CLIP's visual encoder and tunes only a linear layer for classification; Effort \cite{yan2024orthogonal} employs Singular Value Decomposition to construct two orthogonal subspaces to preserve the pre-trained knowledge while learning forgery-related patterns; C2P-CLIP \cite{tan2025c2p} finetunes the image encoder by constructing category concepts combined with contrastive learning; NS-Net \cite{yan2025ns} constructs a NULL-Space of semantic features to remove semantic interference embedded in visual features.
-Despite notable progress, existing detectors still tend to exploit \textit{spurious shortcuts} present in the training data rather than learning the causal mechanisms underlying artifact formation, which remains the core issue limiting their generalization to unseen generative models.
+Despite notable progress, existing detectors still tend to exploit spurious shortcuts present in the training data rather than learning the causal mechanisms underlying artifact formation, which remains the core issue limiting their generalization to unseen generative models.